 If the cavity is too big to be fixed by a filling, your dentist may recommend a.
 A dental crown is essentially a “tooth cap” that restores a tooth to its natural strength and appearance.
 First, the dentist removes the decayed tooth matter and makes sure to remove enough enamel for the crown to sit naturally on your child’s tooth.

-Dr. Kingma DDS at Mitten Kids Dentistry is dedicated to helping children maintain healthy baby teeth.
-If you are interested in setting up a teeth cleaning or dental exam appointment for your child with our Grand Rapids pediatric dentist, call us at 616.942.9840.
+Brett Kingma DDS, Grady Randall DDS, and Alex Korte DDS at Mitten Kids Dentistry are dedicated to helping children maintain healthy baby teeth.
+If you are interested in setting up a teeth cleaning or dental exam appointment for your child with our , call us at (616) 942-9840.